Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which three tasks can be performed by using Azure Active Directory (Azure AD) Identity Protection?
+### Which three tasks can be performed by using Microsoft Entra ID Identity Protection?

 - [ ] Configure external access for partner organizations.
 - [x] Export risk detection to third-party utilities.